-Criteria: Management is responsible for maintaining its accounting records in accordance with generally accepted accounting principles.
-Statement on Auditing Standards No. 115, "Communicating Internal Control Related Matters Identified in the Audit," specifies that, if material audit adjustments are required to be proposed, the entity has a material weakness in internal control over financial reporting.
+Criteria - Management is responsible for maintaining its accounting records in accordance with generally accepted accounting Auditina Standards principles.
+Statement on No. "Communicating Internal Control Related Matters Identified in the Audit," specifies that if material audit adjustments are required to be proposed, the entity has a material weakness in internal control over financial reporting.

-Condition: During our audit, we noted balances did not agree to supporting schedules and we identified and proposed certain material adjustments (which were reviewed and approved by management) to adjust the Academy's general ledger to the appropriate balances.
+Condition - During our audit, we noted balances did not agree to supporting schedules and we identified and proposed certain material adjustments (which were reviewed and approved by management) to adjust the Academy's general ledger to the appropriate balances.

-Cause: The Academy's internal controls did not detect all misstatements necessary to properly report year-end balances and certain accounts were not reconciled to subsidiary records.
+Cause - The Academy's internal controls did not detect all misstatements necessary to properly report year-end balances and certain accounts were not reconciled to subsidiary records.

-Effect: As a result of this condition, significant entries were proposed, including a prior period adjustment to the Academy's fund balance and net position.
+Effect - As a result of this condition significant entries were proposed, including a prior period adjustment to the Academy's fund balance and net position.

-Recommendation: Management has already taken action by reviewing and approving the proposed audit adjustments.
+Recommendation - Management has already taken action by reviewing and approving the proposed audit adjustments.
 In addition to eliminate/reduce future material audit adjustments, the Academy administration should evaluate the process in current use to review the work generated from the year-end closing process prior to formally closing the "books" for the annual financial statement audit.

-View of responsible officials and planned corrective action plan: Management agrees with the finding.
+View of Responsible Officials and Corrective Action Plan -Management agrees with the finding.
 See corrective action plan.